Kuba323/Hangman-socket-programming/README.md

-# Simple hangman game using socket programming between server and client
+# Simple hangman game, using socket programming, between server and client